 Sustainable development is a kind of measurement of the world.
 That means, sustainable development defines and recommends a set of goals/ tasks that the world should achieve.
-Nations and societies will adapt SDGs as a guideline to focus on social, economic, and environmental development on those nations and the planet.
+Nations and societies will adopt SDGs as a guideline to focus on social, economic, and environmental development in those nations and the planet.

-Sustainable development tries to build a world which,
+Sustainable development tries to build a world in which,

 Considering the above facts, sustainable development visions of four key objectives for building a good society

 Achieving the above facts and achieving sustainable development is no easy task.
 There are many practical challenges.
 But achieving sustainable development in an overpopulated, unequal, and the degraded world is the most important challenge in modern days.
 But if we fail, the future of the earth won’t be much brighter.